Trail Trek How-to: Gold Bar Park to Rundle Park

 Watch for flying discs!

 4. After 350 m, the trail will fork.
-Take the right trail to continue along the riverside.
-Take the left trail to go to the paddle boats.
+Take the right trail to continue along the riverside, or take the left trail to the paddle boats.

 5. From the fork, it’s 2.6 km to the Rundle Footbridge.
 Enjoy this longer scenic walk through trees with the river on your right, with plenty of garbage cans and picnic benches to stop and picnic.

-6. At the Rundle Park footbridge, turn around to head back the way you came; cross it to get more river views; or continue onwards once crossing the bridge into Strathcona Science Park.
+6. At the Rundle Park footbridge, turn around and head back the way you came.
+Cross it to get more river views, or continue once you cross into Strathcona Science Park.

 Gold Bar Park offers some beautiful tree cover and picnic sites for the end of your trek as you return to your car.